material-motion/material-motion/specifications/duplicator.md

 # Duplicator specification

-This is the engineering specification for the Duplicator abstract type.
+This is the engineering specification for the `Duplicator` abstract type.

-A Duplicator is expected to create similar replicas of visual elements.
-A replica does not necessarily need to be as functional as the original element.
+A `Duplicator` creates similar replicas of visual elements.
+Replicas do not necessarily need to be as functional as their original element.

-The DuplicationController requires a concrete implementation of the Duplicator abstract type.

 ---

 <p style="text-align:center"><tt>MVP</tt></p>

-**Object type**: A DuplicationController is an object type.
+**Object type**: A `Duplicator` is an object type.

 Example pseudo-code:

-    DuplicationController {
+    Duplicator {
     }

-**Duplicator API**: Provide an API for setting a Duplicator instance.
+**Duplicator API**: Provide an API for setting a `Duplicator` instance.

 The duplicator instance performs the actual duplication.